mvanholsteijn/docker-service-registrator-route53/README.md

-# ECS Docker instance to Route53 SRV record synchronization daemon
+# Docker instance to Route53 SRV record synchronization daemon

 manages the SRV record registration in Route53 for Docker containers running on this host.

 When a container is start, the registrator will create a SRV record for each